UTSCCSCC01/finalprojectf22-bravo-six/doc/sprint4/sprint4.md

 ## BRAV-13
 - As an exercising user interested in providing feedback, I want to rate public workout playlists so I can provide feedback to content creators within the app.

-## BRAV-17
-- As a progress tracking user I want to graph my progression with specific exercises over a specified time period, so that I can visualize my progress with each lift.

-## BRAV-26
-- As a social user, I want the option to block another user, so that prevent bullying or harrassment I may recieve from the user.

-## BRAV-16
-- As a progress tracking user, I want to input my weight, and reps for a specific exercise, and keep the data in a log so that I can keep a record of my progress.

-## BRAV-15
-- As a progress tracking user, I want to graph my weight over any specified time period, so that I can visualize my weight changes.

-## BRAV-10
-- As an exercising user, I want to log my completed workouts, and view them in chronological order, so I have a record of the workouts I completed.

-## BRAV-17
-- As a progress tracking user I want to graph my progression with specific exercises over a specified time period, so that I can visualize my progress with each lift.

-## BRAV-27
-- As a social user, I want the ability to message other users so that I can interact with them directly, and learn more about them

 # Spikes/Blockers
 - Getting AWS set up